joshuamkite/sam-nhs-queries/README.md

 **Pagination Handling**:
 - The function handles DynamoDB pagination by checking the `LastEvaluatedKey` and continuing to scan until it accumulates the required number of items or reaches the end of the table.

+**Note**: Despite structuring of the table for better future access patterns and clarity, the `scan` operation is still used to find items without the specified additional field, as DynamoDB does not support using `query` for this purpose.

 ### For all Lambdas

 For each Lambda, logs have a configurable Logger Level set based on an environment variable with a default to show only errors or warnings.

 ### State Machine

 The state machine orchestrates the FetchAdditionalField Lambda function to ensure only one instance runs at a time.
 This helps in efficiently managing the processing of large datasets without overwhelming the system.